 Carbon offsetting program

-FIFA's sustainability report produced for the World Cup in Brazil records the emission of 2.72 million tons of CO² related to the event.
-The entity's Sustainability Strategy for the Russian Cup projects the emission of 2.17 million tons of CO².
+FIFA’s sustainability team reported 2.72 million tons of CO² emissions produced from the World Cup in Brazil.
+The entity’s Sustainability Strategy for the Russian Cup projects the emission of 2.17 million tons of CO².
 Considering this amount, 98.6% refers to indirect emissions, while 75% originates in international trips and local displacement of tourists within the country.

 The Fédération Internationale de Football Association has launched a campaign to encourage fans who have already bought their tickets to offset their carbon footprint: anyone joining the program supports United Nations (UN) compensation initiatives and enters a prize draw to win two tickets for the World Cup final.
 According to FIFA, each tourist represents an impact of 2.9 tons of CO² on the event’s carbon footprint.
 Critics, however, regret that the scheme is limited to only 100,000 CO² – that is, it would only account for the emissions of 34,500 fans – out of 3 million viewers.

 The organization also pledged to offset all emissions considered “unavoidable” and operationally controlled, which is an amount of 243,000 CO², or 11.2% of total emissions.
 All of this effort by FIFA is the result of the signing of the global agreement on climate change, which aims to make the World Cup a carbon neutral event, with 100% of neutralized emissions by 2050.

 Content published in June 27, 2018